yegor256/blog/_drafts/plan.md

 [<del>Unfortunately</del>]({% pst 2016/sep/2016-09-27-command-control-innovate %}).

 And because of that the traditional idea of planning doesn't work either.
-No matter how you plan, you can't get an honest committment from the team, that's why your plans will always be wishes instead of plans.
+No matter how you plan, you can't get an honest commitment from the team, that's why your plans will always be wishes instead of plans.

 I suggest a better formula: "If you do what I say, you benefit."